kmnis/kmnis.github.io/_posts/2021-02-13-smiles-strings-explained-for-beginners-part-1.md

   </tbody>
 </table>

-#### Summary
+### Summary
 We saw a basic introduction to the SMILES notation just enough to get you started in the field but there are a lot more rules and scenarios we haven't covered.
 For example, dealing with stereochemistry and chirality of molecules, representing chemical reactions in SMILES notation, etc. That's tutorial for some other day.
 If you want to jump into them right away, follow the links in the next section.

-#### Further Reading
+### References and Further Reading
-- <a target="_blank" href="https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html">https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html</a>
+- <a style="overflow-wrap: break-word" target="_blank" href="https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html">https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html</a>
-- <a target="_blank" href="https://www.daylight.com/meetings/summerschool98/course/dave/smiles-intro.html">https://www.daylight.com/meetings/summerschool98/course/dave/smiles-intro.html</a>
+- <a style="overflow-wrap: break-word" target="_blank" href="https://www.daylight.com/meetings/summerschool98/course/dave/smiles-intro.html">https://www.daylight.com/meetings/summerschool98/course/dave/smiles-intro.html</a>
-- <a target="_blank" href="https://www.daylight.com/dayhtml_tutorials/languages/smiles/index.html">https://www.daylight.com/dayhtml_tutorials/languages/smiles/index.html</a>
+- <a style="overflow-wrap: break-word" target="_blank" href="https://www.daylight.com/dayhtml_tutorials/languages/smiles/index.html">https://www.daylight.com/dayhtml_tutorials/languages/smiles/index.html</a>